pivotal/docs-tap/cli-plugins/apps/create-workload.hbs.md

 ### <a id="workload-image"></a> Create workload from an existing image

-Tanzu Application Platform supports creating a workload from an existing image by setting the flag `--image`.
-This will allow the out of the box [supply chain](../../scc/about.md) to get the given image from the registry to deploy the application.
+Creating a workload from an existing image by setting the flag `--image`.
+This allows the [supply chain](../../scc/about.md) to get the given image from the registry to deploy the application.

 An example on how to create a workload from image is as follows: